puppetlabs/puppet-docs/source/puppet/5.3/environments_creating.markdown

 {:.task}
 ## Configuring `environment_timeout`

-`enviroment_timeout` is how often the Puppet master should cache the data it loads from an environment.
+`environment_timeout` is how often the Puppet master should cache the data it loads from an environment.
 For best performance, change the settings once you have a mature code deployment process.

 1. Set `environment_timeout = unlimited` in `puppet.conf`.
 2. Change your code deployment process to refresh the Puppet master whenever you deploy updated code.
 (For example, set a postrun command in your r10k config or add a step to your continuous integration job.)